with Richard Littlefeather (Native American Elder)

 It is highly suggested that participants remain on the grounds for the entire weekend, Bring your own tent or camp in the Cultural Centre (mattress supplied).

 Arrivals after 4pm.

-Open Drum On Sat evening!!
+Drum Circle On Sat evening!!
 Drumming – Singing – Dancing !!!